csswizardry/csswizardry.github.com/code-reviews.md

   questions about my findings, I can explain anything that requires it, we can look to discuss longer-term strategies, and generally close up the project with a formal handover session.
+* **Check-In:** Rather than simply leaving you to get on with things unassisted, I will check back in within one to three months to see what progress has been made—and maintained!—as well as to see what outstanding issues or unresolved problems there might be.

 <a href="mailto:csswizardry@gmail.com?subject=Performance%20Audit" class="btn  btn--full">Arrange a Review</a>